-4.51 Maximum building heights are illustrated for each land use on the Parameters Plan.
+4.44 Maximum building heights are illustrated for each land use on the Parameters Plan.
 These have been established in response to a combination of factors including consideration of the existing residential areas surrounding the site.
 It is assumed that the building heights across the residential element of the site would be up to 3 storeys (up to 13.5m in height).
-The employment area of the site would have a maximum height of 18.5m.
+The employment area of the site would have a maximum height of 23m, with some parts restricted to either 14m or 6m - reflecting employment led accommodation requirements.
 The Parameters Plan also indicates a maximum height of 13.5m for the primary school, local shops, and community facilities.
 Furthermore, the Parameters Plan indicates no-build zones to minimise visual impacts, and along with strategic landscaping will help to minimise harm along sensitive boundaries.